Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Buffalo has combined with its opponents to score more than 48.5 points in four of eight games this season.

-- Jacksonville has combined with its opponents to score more than 48.5 points in three of seven games this season.
+- Jacksonville's games have gone over 48.5 points in three of seven chances this season.

-- The combined points per game average of the two teams, 50.3, is 1.8 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 50.3, is 1.8 points greater than Sunday's over/under.

 - These two squads combine to allow 44.6 points per game, 3.9 fewer than this contest's over/under.